aabbtree77/rgresume/README.md

 ./main_resume.sh
 ```

+This will take about 2GB of the HDD space.

 ## Acknowledgements

 I learned LaTeX in the years 1999-2008 mostly from D. Sc.
 Jorma Laaksonen who was my thesis instructor at Helsinki University of Technology (HUT, TKK, Aalto University), and I still used it heavily around 2012 and 2014.